hemantksingh/messup-learn/Cloud and Infrastructure/AWS/Security.md

 # AWS Security

-Fundamentally there are a few patterns that can be used to secure everything in AWS
+Fundamentally there are a few patterns that can be used to secure all your AWS services.

 * Control your cloud infrastructure: AWS IAM
   * Every AWS service uses IAM to authenticate and authorize API calls
-  * How to make authenticated API calls to AWS from IAM identities - humans
+  * How to make authenticated API calls to AWS from human and non human IAM identities
 * Control your data: AWS KMS
 * Control your network: Amazon VPC